MarkEdmondson1234/stripeR/Readme.md

 # stripeR

 An interface with the [Stripe](https://stripe.com) API for user payments.
+Intended for use within Shiny apps.

 ## Setup